johnnyhoichuen/ros-android/README.md

 A project based on [ROS-Mobile](https://github.com/ROS-Mobile/ROS-Mobile-Android).

+### Temi branch

+Specifically designed to work with [Temi](https://www.robotemi.com.hk/).

+Positioning algorithm will combine
+1. VLP result from a raspberry pi installed on Temi and
+2. positioning result based on LiDAR & encoder from Temi

 Change list:
 - Integrated with Mapbox & Mapxus map
 - Subscribe to ROS topics without using widgets defined in the original project (widgets can only be used in VizFragment)